opf/openproject/docs/user-guide/time-and-costs/faq/README.md

 ## Can I show the columns I chose in the Time and costs module in the Excel export?

 Unfortunately this is not possible at the moment.
 There's already a feature request for this on our wish list [here](https://community.openproject.org/work_packages/35042).

+## Is there an overview over how much time I logged in one week?

+Yes, you can use the "My spent time" widget on My Page and use the filters there.